Keyboard shortcuts

 🪣 Buckets

-Research activity data is persisted in versioned folder collections called “buckets”.
+RAD lives in versioned folder collections called “buckets”.
 Each bucket contains a set of files and media assets that describe research activities.
-Buckets can be stored locally or in a remote repository, such as a GitLab or GitHub repository.
 For multiple examples, see ORNL’s buckets.

-Buckets can be combined via a flat-file3 configuration file using the acorn CLI tool.
-This allows users to aggregate data from multiple sources and generate reports or other outputs based on the combined data.
+Buckets can be combined via a flat-file3 configuration file using the ACORN CLI tool.
+This allows users to aggregate data from multiple sources and generate outputs such as reports based on the combined data.

-Buckets are designed to be flexible and extensible - buckets do not require a cloud provider or expensive infrastructure to use.
+Buckets are flexible and extensible - they do not require a cloud provider or expensive infrastructure to use.
 They can be stored in any version-controlled repository, such as GitLab, GitHub, or even a local file system.

 Tip